Contact Us for a Free Consultation (213) 542-0979

 Meanwhile, the police began a pursuit of someone who ditched their car and started running on foot.
 The person happened to run down my client's driveway and drop a gun on his way through.
 The police, of course, can pursue the person onto private property.

-I had to file a motion with the judge claiming that that the search of my client, his car, and his house was illegal because they did not have probable cause.
-They had no connection to my client and no probable cause to go into the car or the house.
+I had to file a motion with the judge claiming that the search of my client's car and house was illegal because they did not have probable cause.
+They had no connection to my client and no probable cause to search the car or the house.

 Motion to Suppress Evidence – Penal Code 1583.5